This post may contain affiliate links. Please read my disclosure.

 - I do not add any salt to the bone broth.
 You are welcome to salt yours, but I prefer to do it after the fact.
 If you do choose to add salt, add it after the broth has cooked.

 - For a completely smooth bone broth, strain through a sieve.
-Personally I use a finely woven wire mesh strainer, but I don't need a perfectly smooth broth.
 You can strain it more than once if necessary.

 - Store the bone broth in the fridge in an airtight container for up to 1 week.